morf1102/ev-charger-dwave/README.md

 - `evcp.py`: Contains the implementation of the EV Charging Problem (EVCP) class, which defines the grid, points of interest, and charging stations.
 - `solvers.py`: Contains the implementation of the simulated annealing and genetic algorithm solvers.
-- `utils.py`: Contains utility functions distance calculations.
+- `utils.py`: Contains utility functions.

 The `annealing.ipynb` and `genetic.ipynb` notebooks contain the code for solving the EVCP using simulated annealing and genetic algorithms, respectively.